Recognition of Prior Learning / Credit Transfer Policy

 Introduction

 The underlying principle of credit transfer is that no student should be required to undertake a unit of study in a course for which they are already able to demonstrate satisfactory achievement of the learning outcomes or elements of competency.
-The policy therefore aims to maximise the recognition of a student’s prior learning or experiences whilst at all time maintaining the integrity of its academic programs and protecting the academic standards and reputation of its awards.
+The policy aims to maximise the recognition of a student’s prior learning or experiences whilst maintaining the integrity of its academic programs and protecting the academic standards and reputation of its awards.
 Credit for prior learning will be granted only within the constraints of this principle and where program structures and requirements permit.

 The aim of the credit transfer policy is to: